 But rather than pursuing further study on the issue or passing along the consultant’s findings to regulators, Monsanto buried the findings and ghostwrote a different review that conveyed there was no link to cancer.
 According to Wisner, that review has misled regulators in the United States and around the world for 20 years.

-After eight weeks of trial proceedings, the jury awarded Mr. Johnson $289.2 million ($39.2 million in compensatory damages and $250 million in punitive damages), finding that Monsanto acted with malice, oppression or fraud and should be punished for its conduct.
+After five weeks of trial proceedings, the jury awarded Mr. Johnson $289.2 million ($39.2 million in compensatory damages and $250 million in punitive damages), finding that Monsanto acted with malice, oppression or fraud and should be punished for its conduct.

 “Every major known carcinogen had a moment like this.
 A moment when the science finally caught up.
 When a company could no longer bury it.
 Where people had to actually look at it and say we have a problem,” said Wisner after the jury verdict was announced.